bsinner/quickNotes/DesignDocuments/UserStories.md

 As a registered user I want to view notes that I have saved so that I can select one to edit, or selectively delete notes.

+### Translate API
+As any user I want to translate text to the language of my choice.